See more article icon.

 No regrets, because this is a very fishable rod, and I continue to surprise myself by just how much I choose to fish with it.
 I hope there won’t be a day of reckoning when some giant trout in the 20-inch range surprisingly eats my dry fly, but until that happens, this has become the fly rod I want my great-granddaughter, or great-grandson to have someday.

-Find the Scott Split Cane (SC) 774/3 with our trusted partners:
+Find the Scott Split Cane (SC) 774/3 with our trusted partner:

 Scott Rods - Split Cane Bamboo Rod